 There are many aspects to the community envisioned in the Mole Hill project in addition to preserving the heritage and history of the West End of Vancouver.
 Diversity of community is extremely important to Mole Hill, and so there are many different community needs which MHCHS attempts to address.

 There are 170 units on the Hill.
-There are both market and subsidy suites available, in suite sizes from bachelor to 3 bedrooms.
+There are both market and subsidy suites available, ranging in suite sizes from bachelor to 3 bedrooms.
 10 units are dedicated to the wait list of the MacLaren Housing Society, which provides homes for persons living with AIDS.
 The St. Paul’s Heart Home, which provides housing for heart transplant patients and their families while recuperating from surgery, is directly across from St. Paul’s Hospital.
 Watson House, with a transition home run by the Coast Mental Health Foundation, provides rooms and support for 8 people learning to reintegrate with the community while managing mental health issues.

 On the corner of Thurlow and Comox, the Dr. Peter Centre provides both in and out patient care for people living with AIDS, providing support, meals, and harm reduction services.